Hi Anna, welcome to our team!

 What added value are you aiming to bring to the organization?

-In terms of competence and experience, I have many years of experience in both operational and strategic sustainability work in various organisations and fields.
-With my broad background within all aspects of sustainability, I’m hoping to add to Nudgd’s holistic approach and systems perspective.
+In terms of competence and experience, I bring with me many years of experience of both operational and strategic sustainability work in various organisations and fields.
+My hope is that with my broad background and knowledge in all aspects of sustainability, I can contribute with a holistic view and a systems perspective.
+I have worked with communicating sustainability messages in a number of different contexts, it is knowledge that I bring with me into my new role.

 What is your favourite nudge?